CyVerse-learning-materials/container_camp_workshop_2018/docker/dockeradvanced.rst

 - The web service builds from the Dockerfile in the current directory.
 - Forwards the container’s exposed port (5000) to port 8888 on the host.
 - Mounts the project directory on the host to /code inside the container (allowing you to modify the code without having to rebuild the image).
-- And links the web service to the Redis service.
+- ``depends_on`` links the web service to the Redis service.
 - The redis service uses the latest Redis image from Docker Hub.

 ..
 Note::

 	Docker for Mac and Docker Toolbox already include Compose along with other Docker apps, so Mac users do not need to install Compose separately.
-	Docker for Windows and Docker Toolbox already include Compose along with other Docker apps, so most Windows users do not need to install Compose separately
+	Docker for Windows and Docker Toolbox already include Compose along with other Docker apps, so most Windows users do not need to install Compose separately.

 	For Linux users

 	.. code-block:: bash

 		sudo curl -L https://github.com/docker/compose/releases/download/1.19.0/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose

 		sudo chmod +x /usr/local/bin/docker-compose

 5. Build and Run with ``docker-compose up -d`` command